rafalkrzysiak/Benchtop-Thermal-Imager/README.md

 ## Currently organizing the code to be less messy.
 If wanting access or discuss about code, please visit https://rafalkrzysiak.github.io/ for contact info.
 I will be more than happy to respond.
+This project has a publication currently under review with title: "TTL: An Open Source DIY Thermo Twin Lab for Smart Thermal Process Condition Monitoring by Physics-Informed Machine Learning".

 # 🧪 Benchtop Thermal Imager